Belphemur/node-json-db/README.md

 ]
 , true);

-// You can easily access any nested array and their object by one property using router style sintax
+// You can easily get the path of any nested array and its child object by a property using the route style syntax, the default is the object's "id" property

-const item = db.fromPath("/myarray/3/children/1");
+const itemPath = db.fromPath("/myarray/3/children/1");

 ```